-- Perform a five-minute warm-up — This does not need to involve anything too strenuous; a few back and joint stretches should suffice to loosen up the muscles and help prevent injury.
+- Perform some gentle stretches.
+This does not need to involve anything too strenuous, a few back and joint stretches should suffice to loosen up the muscles and help prevent injury.

-- Always use your legs to lift heavy objects — You’ve heard this before, no doubt, but it is good advice: bend your knees and keep your spine straight, and never lean forward to pick up something heavy.
+- Always use your legs to lift heavy objects.
+Bend your knees and keep your spine straight, and never lean forward to pick up something heavy.

-- Alternate chores — Instead of raking for hours on end, rake for a few minutes, then mow the lawn or prune the shrubbery; this uses different muscle groups and places less repetitive stress on the back.
+- Alternate chores.
+Instead of raking for hours on end, rake for a few minutes, then mow the lawn or do some pruning.
+This uses different muscle groups and places less repetitive stress on the back.

-Contact Laser Spine Institute today for a review of your MRI report or CT scan to determine if our minimally invasive spine surgery is right for you.
+Reach out to our team today for a free review of your MRI or CT scan* to determine if you are a potential candidate for minimally invasive spine surgery.